Doom (franchise): Novels

 A set of four novels based on Doom were written by Dafydd ab Hugh and Brad Linaweaver, and were published between June 1995 and January 1996 by Pocket Books.
 The books, listed in order, are titled Knee Deep in the Dead, Hell on Earth, Infernal Sky and Endgame.
 The unnamed Marine is called "Flynn Taggart" or "Fly" in the novels.
 The first two books feature recognizable locations and situations from the first two games.

-In 2005, a film novelization was released by Pocket Star Books.
+A film novelization was released by Pocket Star Books in 2005.
 It was adapted by John Shirley.

 In 2008, a new series of Doom novels by Matthew J. Costello, an author who had worked on the story and scripts for Doom 3 and Resurrection of Evil, were published.
 The series of books aim to novelize the story of Doom 3, with the first installment, Doom 3: Worlds on Fire, published on February 26, 2008.
 The second book in the series, Doom 3: Maelstrom, was released in March 2009.

+Richart Cobbett of PC Gamer called the first installment of the Doom novels "the only one genuinely worth bothering with for the laughs", describing the other novels as largely unrelated sci-fi stories.

 Comic book

-A one-shot comic book written by Steve Behling and Michael Stewart with art by Tom Grindberg was released in May 1996 by Marvel Comics as a giveaway for a video game convention.
+A one-shot comic book written by Steve Behling and Michael Stewart with art by Tom Grindberg was released in May 1996 by Marvel Comics as a giveaway for a video game convention and has gained a cult following for its over-the-top dialogue.
+Phrases such as "rip and tear" and "huge guts" have since been referenced by later Doom titles.